Apply For Grants

 Review and Approval

-For historic signage grants, please see each specific program as deadlines and approval process varies.
+For historic marker grants, please see each specific program as deadlines and approval process varies.
 For special interest grants, all applications are reviewed by the Foundation Trustees and funding decisions are typically made within six to eight weeks.
 Regardless of the outcome, all applicants will receive a response.
 Applications that are off-mission for the Foundation will be responded to immediately by Foundation staff and typically not presented to the Trustees.

 Learn more about our grant types